 PDIR cleaning really comes into its own when the timings of all four types of cleaning are coordinated as part of a well-organised process.
-As long as this cleaning system is used regularly, savings can be made on the time, materials and staff resources allocated to daily maintenance, whilst ensuring that the building retains its value.
+As long as this cleaning system is used regularly, savings can be made on the time, materials and staff resources allocated to daily maintenance, whilst ensuring that the building retains its value and prevent production downtime.

 Preventative cleaning: Keeping outside areas spotless

 The concept of preventative cleaning tackles dirt head on in the outside areas.
 Giving the areas outdoors a thorough clean can help reduce the amount of dirt traipsed into a building by as much as two thirds.
 It's important not to forget the pavement and parts of the road that are close to the entrance area.
-Not to mention car parks, any other hotel entrances and the public areas in front of goods entrances, bars and restaurants.
-And then there are the outside areas belonging to the hotel like patios and balconies, as large amounts of dirt can soon accumulate here too and be brought into the corridors, stairwells and guest rooms.
-Given that there is the option of using (vacuum) sweepers and high-pressure cleaners when required, preventative cleaning requires less time and hard work than is needed to clean rooms.
+Not to mention car parks, any other factory or warehouse entrances and the public areas in front of goods entrances, loading bay, etc. And then there are the outside areas belonging to the factory like rubbish dump and canteen, as large amounts of dirt can soon accumulate here too and be brought into the corridors, stairwells, warehouse, production area.
+Given that there is the option of using (vacuum) sweepers and high-pressure cleaners when required, preventative cleaning requires less time and hard work than is needed to clean warehouse and production areas.
 Since this type of cleaning tackles the main source of dirt, the outside areas, it does have a huge impact on all of the subsequent cleaning and maintenance measures.

 Daily maintenance cleaning: For hygiene and a squeaky clean image

-Daily maintenance cleaning is part of the routine in a hotel, helping to achieve the desired level of cleanliness and thereby ensuring that guests and employees feel happy and at ease.
+Daily maintenance cleaning is part of the routine in a factory or warehouse, helping to achieve the desired level of cleanliness and thereby ensuring employees feel happy and at ease, increasing productivity and reduce downtime.
 It is also a necessity that avoids permanent damage being caused by dirt being left to stick onto surfaces, meaning it lengthens their service life quite considerably.

 Intermediate cleaning: Using the right methods to do away with downtimes

 Intermediate cleaning is always required every now and then – even when maintenance cleaning takes place on a daily basis.
-It helps to cut back on the amount of deep cleaning required, which is both time-consuming and thus costly, and also to maintain a high standard of cleanliness.
+It helps to cut back on production downtime or production service, which is both time-consuming and thus costly, and also to maintain a high standard of cleanliness and safety.

-It is vital to select the right method so as to avoid restricting guests and causing downtimes in hotel operations, for example.
-In other words, a cleaning method needs to be selected that does not involve the floor covering getting excessively soaked to ensure that people can walk on it again soon after cleaning.
-This is important above all in corridors in hotels.
+It is vital to select the right method so as to avoid damage on machine which causing downtimes in production, for example Ice Blaster.
+In other words, a cleaning method needs to be selected that does not leave behind residues to ensure that the production machine can run smoothly on it again soon after cleaning.

 Deep cleaning: Restoring the original condition